bobby060/fit2gpx-lightning/README.md

 My motivation here was to both expose the wonderful [Rust fit2gpx](https://crates.io/crates/fit2gpx) in python to make it more accessible for those of us who are more comfortable scripting in python.
 The orignal python `fit2gpx` library is quite slow for bulk conversions and also doesn't have a simple way to process Garmin bulk exports, only Strava.
 Here, we fix both those issues

-> [!NOTE] AI Disclaimer: I did use Claude Code for significant portions of the coding and documentation, though I made quite a few manual changes to the final output.
+> AI Disclaimer: I did use Claude Code for significant portions of the coding and documentation, though I made quite a few manual changes to the final output.
 I would categorize this as "AI assisted coding" not "Vibecoded."
 Could I have done this all myself?
 Yes.
 Would it have taken too long for me to bother doing.
 Also yes.

 ## Features
 - Convert `.fit` files to GPX format, one at a time or an entire folder at once